bryanrite/operational/README.md

   end
 ```

-_Theres a heck of a lot more, but I'll get to that soon in a proper Wiki._
+_Theres a heck of a lot more, but I'll get to that soon in a proper detailed Wiki guide._

 ## RDocs

 To come.

 ## Contributing